Phylum: Magnoliophyta - Class: Equisetopsida - Order: Solanales - Family: Solanaceae

 Initially developing as green berries, in autumn the fruits turn bright red and shiny when ripe.

 Bittersweet is common and found throughout Britain and Ireland except in the far north.
 It is also found in much of Europe, parts of western Asia and North Africa.
 Elsewhere, including North America, this is an introduced species and in some places it has become seriously invasive.

-The pictures shown on this page were taken in West Wales in June.
+The pictures shown on this page were taken in West Wales in June and July.

 Please Help Us: If you have found this information interesting and useful, please consider helping to keep First Nature online by making a small donation towards the web hosting and internet costs.